 - "Re-promoting the domain controller" (p.
-320) This is just a replication of all the Active Directory data from other DCs. - "Recovering the Active Directory data from a single-pass backup" (p.
-320)
+313) This is just a replication of all the Active Directory data from other DCs. - "Recovering the Active Directory data from a single-pass backup" (p.
+313) This method enables you to recover all the Active Directory data regardless of availability of

-This method enables you to recover all the Active Directory data regardless of availability of other DCs.
-If other DCs are available, you can also perform an authoritative restore of individual Active Directory objects.
+Active Directory objects.
 For example, you can restore an unintentionally deleted user account or computer account.
 Other objects will be replicated from other DCs.